JumpStartGeorgia/Georgian-Budget/README.md

 # Georgian Budget

-This web application visualizes the national budget of the Republic of Georgia.
+This api application visualizes the national budget of the Republic of Georgia.

 ## Get Started
 1. Setup .env file